 Security Measures

 Data Management protects against data loss, theft, and breaches through authentication and encryption.
 Strong security measures ensure that important company information is backed up and can be retrieved if the primary source is unavailable.
-This is especially important for managing personally identifiable information in compliance with consumer protection laws.
+This is especially important for managing personally identifiable information in compliance with consumer protection laws, and Data Mining and Data Warehousing can support these processes by efficiently managing and securing large datasets.

 Scalability Options